QuantEcon/lecture-source-py/source/rst/smoothing.rst

 The key difference between those lectures and this one is

-* Here the decision-maker  takes all prices as exogenous, meaning that his decisions do not affect them
+* Here the decision-maker  takes all prices as exogenous, meaning that his decisions do not affect them.

-* In :doc:`lqramsey` and :doc:`opt_tax_recur`, the decision-maker -- the government in the case of these lectures -- recognizes that his decisions affect prices
+* In :doc:`lqramsey` and :doc:`opt_tax_recur`, the decision-maker -- the government in the case of these lectures -- recognizes that his decisions affect prices.

 So these later lectures are partly about how the government should  manipulate prices of government debt.